-Once you submit an application for a job that you would really like to be offered, it can be difficult to sit and wait patiently for a prospective employer to get back to you.
-We’ve all been there – you stumble upon a job advertisement that suits you down to a tea.
+Once you submit an application for a job that you’d really like to be offered, it can be difficult to sit and wait patiently for a prospective employer to get back to you.
+We’ve all been there – you stumble upon a job advertisement that suits you down to a tee.
 You get to work on your application – trying to present your skills as best you can on paper – before hitting send and hoping for the best.
 And then…nothing.

 It’s usually expected that there’ll be some sort of delay between submitting your application and getting a response, but if the silence stretches on for too long, it can leave you wondering whether your application was even received.

 When this happens, it can be useful to put an end to the silence yourself by contacting the company you applied to, to find out the current status of your application.

 We know that it’s not always easy to decide on the most effective way to do this (or to decide whether it’s appropriate to do it at all), which is why we’ve come up with some helpful tips to help you remain in full control of your job search during frustrating periods of silence.